wp-plugins/wp-filebase/readme.txt

 WP-Filebase is an allround file manager for Wordpress.
 It keeps files structured in categories, offers a template system to create sortable, paginated file lists and can sideload files from other websites.
+The plugin is made for easy management of many files and consistent output using templates.

+With WP-Filebase you can...

+*	create dynamic paginated and sortable file lists
+*	build photo galleries
+*	embed flash (or other formats) videos using a template player
+*	easily publish MP3 and other audio files with automatic ID3 tag detection
+*	restrict downloads for certain user roles

 Some more features: